AnnaSHessevik/Consensus_CSD/README.md

 ## Method Development
 The method development of my master's thesis consists of three main steps:
-1. **Processing of data set**: convert the data set to correct format for CSD analysis, translate Gencode IDs to gene names, average gene expressions if some Gencode IDs correspond to the same gene name and reduce the number of genes to 1000.
+1. **Process data set**: convert the data set to correct format for CSD analysis, translate Gencode IDs to gene names, average gene expressions if some Gencode IDs correspond to the same gene name and reduce the number of genes to 1000.
-2. **Method(s) for combining correlation coefficients**: create subgroups of the data set, calculate Spearman rank correlation coefficients for all subgroups and for the total data set and combine subgroup correlation coefficients using Fisher's Z transformed and weighted untransformed averages.
+2. **Split data set and re-combine correlation coefficients**: create subgroups of the data set, calculate Spearman rank correlation coefficients for all subgroups and for the total data set and combine subgroup correlation coefficients using Fisher's Z transformed and weighted untransformed averages.
 Note that this step includes FindCorrAndVar.cpp from https://github.com/andre-voigt/CSD.
-3. **Compare the combined correlation coefficients** to the reference correlations by calculating the Spearman rank correlation coefficient of the correlations (correlation of correlations), root mean square error (RMSE) and Jaccard indexes.
+3. **Comparisons**: compare the combined correlation coefficients to the reference correlations by calculating the Spearman rank correlation coefficient of the correlations (correlation of correlations), root mean square error (RMSE) and Jaccard indexes.

 ## Analysis of Bipolar Disorder
 The consensus CSD analysis of BP consists of five major steps as listed below.
 Note that the BP analysis also include a file with the generated CSD network(s) for BP.